-A rich and creamy coconut milk ice cream made with just 5 ingredients for an easy and delicious homemade vegan and gluten-free ice cream treat.
+You’re going to love this coconut milk ice cream.
+It’s a rich and creamy frozen dessert made with just 5 ingredients for an easy and delicious homemade treat.

 I have returned home from my travels!
 After two back-to-back trips, first to New York City and second to England, I have to say it is good to be home!
 Dare I say, there are few better feelings IN THE WORLD than that feeling of falling asleep in your own bed after several adventurous weeks of travel?